Alan L. Hart: Early life

-During his school years, Hart was allowed to write essays under his chosen name "Robert Allen Bamford, Jr." with little resistance from his classmates or teachers.
-It was common at the time for writers to use pseudonyms, including to assume names associated with the opposite gender.
-Hart published work in local newspapers and in school and college publications under this name, or as "submitted by an anonymous boy", or using the neutral "A.L.H." or "A. Hart".
+During his school years, Hart was allowed to write essays under his chosen name "Robert Allen Bamford Jr." with little resistance from his classmates or teachers.
+It was common at the time for writers to use pseudonyms, including to assume names of a different gender.
+Hart published work in local newspapers and in school and college publications under this name, or as "submitted by an anonymous boy", or using the neutral "A. L. H." or "A. Hart".
 He used his legal name only under pressure from peers or seniors.
 His early work dealt with masculine subjects, even when he was asked to write on topics about life as a woman.
 When asked to write about female classmates or friends he portrayed them as prize fighters or boyish basketball players.

 Hart attended Albany College (now Lewis & Clark College), then transferred with classmate and romantic partner Eva Cushman to Stanford University for the 1911–1912 school year before going back to Albany.
 Hart graduated from Albany College in 1912, and in 1917 obtained a doctor of medicine degree from the University of Oregon Medical Department in Portland (now Oregon Health & Science University); during this period, Hart also returned to Northern California to attend courses in the summer of 1916 at the Stanford University School of Medicine, then located in San Francisco.
 Hart was deeply unhappy that the medical degree was issued in his female name, limiting his opportunities to use it in any future life under a male name.
-College records show that at least one of the senior staff was sympathetic; his graduation records were indexed internally as "Hart, Lucile (aka Robert L.), M.D.".
+College records show that at least one of the senior staff was sympathetic; his graduation records were indexed internally as "Hart, Lucille (aka Robert L.), M.D."
 Nonetheless, Hart knew that if he presented himself as Robert, any prospective employer checking his credentials would discover the female name or find no records for him at all.
 After graduation he worked for a short while (presenting as a woman) at a Red Cross hospital in Philadelphia.